sprucelabsai/developer.spruce.ai/getting-started.md

 spruce onboard
 ```

-## Makeup of a skill
+## Components of a skill

 Back again!
-Lets review the parts that make up a skill.
+Lets review the components that make up a skill.

 <!-- panels:start -->
 <!-- div:title-panel -->